unicode-org/message-format-wg/exploration/selection-matching-options.md

 - Translation tools that "explode" the selection matrix to support languages with additional needs (such as the way that the `pl` locale requires keywords `few` and `many` for plurals whereas the `en` locale does not) to order generated _variants_ correctly and to interpolate the developer's intent.

 ## Best-Match
 Using best-match selection, each _selector_ determines the order of _variants_ from among the list provided.
-The most likely means to doing this is by returning a "score" for each value, with values processed from left-to-right.
+One means to doing this is by returning a "score" for each value, with values processed from left-to-right.
+Another means might be by sorting the keys.
 The best matching _variant_ becomes the pattern.

 **Pros**